rajewsky-lab/openst/docs/computational/pairwise_alignment.md

     the tissue is overall well-aligned in both modalities, and that the fiducial markers are overlapping across all tiles.

+!!! tip
+    If the coarse (or fine) registration doesn't work, there are several parameters that you can change.
+    The most important ones are:
+        - `--rescale-factor-coarse` or `--rescale-factor-fine`: the highest, the lower resolution the image; thus, more _global_ features are used for registration
+        - `--threshold-counts-coarse` or `--threshold-counts-fine`: the highest, the less spots there will be on the image

+    These allow to increase the number of matches and possibly the number of RANSAC inliers.
+There are other RANSAC-specific parameters that can be changed, such as `--ransac-coarse-residual-threshold`, `--ransac-coarse-max-trials` and `--ransac-fine-min-samples`.
+For more parameters, check `openst pairwise_aligner --help`.

 ### Visual assessment with report
 You can generate an HTML report that contains a qualitative summary of the alignment (images, parameters...)